codemechanic/ax73-vx90-sysex-grammar/docs/ddx5013_and_gr15_din_cables.md

+# Akai DD-X5013 sampler cable

+The Akai DD-X5013 13-pin DIN cable that connects the AX73 and VX90 to the Akai S612, S700, S900, and S950 samplers is interchangable with the more widespread Roland GK-13 13-pin guitar cable.

-# Roland GK-13 13-pin DIN guitar cable
+## Roland GK-13 guitar cable

-The Roland GK-13 13-pin guitar cable is interchangeable with the Akai DD-X5013 sampler cable.
-The cable carries six audio signals, a mono guitar output, program control switches, and a MIDI synthesizer volume signal.
+The Roland GK-13 cable carries six audio signals, a mono guitar output, program control switches, and a MIDI synthesizer volume signal.

 ![13-pin DIN cable](../images/13pin_din.png?raw=true)